freedomofpress/securedrop-workstation-docs/docs/admin/known_issues.rst

   performance and reliability of the updater.
 - Currently, only LUKS-encrypted *Export Devices* are supported.
 VeraCrypt support will be added in a future release.
-- Printer support is limited to specific models by Brother and HP, and printing different file types is not as reliable yet as under Tails.
+- Printer support is limited to a specific HP printer model, and printing different file types is not as reliable yet as under Tails.
 Support for additional non-networked printers will be added in a future release.
 - Currently, only app-based two-factor authentication (TOTP) is supported.
 - The SecureDrop Client can only be configured with a single *Submission Key*.
   If the *Submission Key* for your SecureDrop server was rotated in the past, and submissions encrypted with the old key are still on your server, you will